Detection likelihood of cluster-induced CMB polarization

 \section{Abstract}

-Galaxy clusters can potentially induce sub-$\mu$K polarization signals in the CMB with characteristic scales of a few arcminutes in nearby clusters.
-We explore four such polarization signals induced in a rich nearby cluster and calculate the likelihood for their detection by the currently operational SPTpol, advanced ACTpol, and the upcoming Simons Array.
-In our feasibility analysis we include instrumental noise, primordial CMB anisotropy, statistical thermal SZ cluster signal, and point source confusion, assuming a few percent of the nominal telescope observation time of each of the three projects.
-Our analysis indicates that the thermal SZ intensity can be easily mapped in rich nearby clusters, and that the kinematic SZ intensity can be measured with high statistical significance toward a fast moving nearby cluster.
-The detection of polarized SZ signals will be quite challenging, but could still be feasible towards several very rich nearby clusters with exceptionally high SZ intensity.
-The polarized SZ signal from a sample of $\sim 20$ clusters can be {\it statistically} detected at $S/N \sim 3$, if observed for several months.
+{ Nearby galaxy clusters can potentially induce sub-microkelvin polarization signals in the cosmic microwave background (CMB) at characteristic scales of a few arcminutes.
+We explore four such polarization signals induced in a rich nearby fiducial cluster and calculate the likelihood of their detection by a telescope project with capabilities such as those of the Simons Observatory (SO).
+In our feasibility analysis, we include instrumental noise, primordial CMB anisotropy, statistical thermal Sunyaev-Zeldovich (SZ) cluster signal, and point source confusion, assuming a few percent of the nominal telescope observation time of an SO-like project.
+Our analysis indicates that the thermal SZ intensity can be sensitively mapped in rich nearby clusters and that the kinematic SZ intensity can be measured with high statistical significance toward a fast moving nearby cluster.
+The detection of polarized SZ signals will be quite challenging but could still be feasible toward several very rich nearby clusters with very high SZ intensity.
+The polarized SZ signal from a sample of $\sim 20$ clusters can be statistically detected at $S/N \sim 3$, if observed for several months.}